 Life-threatening (grade 4): emergency room visit , disabling or hospitalization.

-Anticipated Adverse Events to be reported
+Adverse Events to be reported

+All adverse events as per the definitions in the Safety section (11.1)

+The following anticipated adverse events need to be reported within one week after becoming aware of the event irrespective of seriousness criteria:

+Venous or arterial thrombosis

+Rejection

+Graft loss

 The investigator will exercise his/her medical judgment in deciding whether a postoperative laboratory finding falling outside the relevant reference range or other abnormal assessment is clinically significant.
 However, if in the opinion of the investigator, the frequency or severity of the event is greater than would be expected then it must be reported.

+Adverse Events that do not require reporting

+The following adverse events are very common features in kidney transplant recipients and are not considered adverse events for the purpose of the trial:

+Gastrointestinal problems (nausea, constipation and/or diarrhoea) related to the use of immunosuppression (such as mycophenolate acid derivatives)

+Hypertension as a pre existing disease or induced by immunosuppression

+Headaches related to immunosuppression

+Anaemia, Leukopenia or thrombocytopenia related to immunosuppression

+Transient hyper/hypocalcemia, hyper/hyponatremia, hyper/hypokalaemia, hyper/hypophosphataemia, hypomagnesemia are expected during the peri-operative period after kidney transplantation

+Transient abnormal liver function tests induced by medication given to a kidney transplant patient

+Peripheral oedema and hypoalbuminemia in the peri-operative period related to filling status and peri-operative management (until first 3 months after kidney transplantation)

 Recording adverse events and device deficiencies